- Latin America

 INCLUDES Accommodation; riding; all meals; wine & beer with dinner; entry fees as per itinerary; return transfers from Sofia (at set times).

-SINGLE SUPPLEMENT Is payable for a single room.
-If you are prepared to share this will be refunded if we find you a sharer.
+SINGLE SUPPLEMENT Is payable if in a single room.
+If you are prepared to share and we find you a sharer the supplement will be refunded to you.
+Please note that single rooms are subject to availability.

 NEAREST AIRPORT Sofia.